-We will always do our best to accomodate you so if you cannot find a time that is right for you online.
-Please dont hesitate to call us as we may be able to open up a time for you if we have enough people in a class.
+We will always do our best to accommodate you so if you cannot find a time that is right for you online.
+Please don’t hesitate to call us as we may be able to open up a time for you if we have enough people in a class.

 What happens if I need to cancel/reschedule my class?

-Please note that 24hrs notice must be given if you need to cancel or reschedule a class or full fee will be charged .
-You can either give us a call or better still go online and or download our new phone app and you can do it yourself from there.
+Please note that 24 hrs notice must be given if you need to cancel or reschedule a class or full fee will be charged .
+You can either give us a call or better still go online and you can do it yourself from there.

 Where can I put my bag and valuables?